ColoradoSchoolOfMines/acmx_website/README.md

 This is a complete rewrite of the ACMx Labs website in Django 1.7.
 If you want to work on it, please read through the information below, then dive in!
+If you get stuck at any point, don't hesitate to contact us and ask questions!

 ## How to Contribute